Vdenizcayir/Vdenizcayir/README.md

-✔ Hi, I’m Deniz.
-I’m an electrical and electronics engineer.
+👨‍💻   Hi, I’m Deniz.
+I’m an Embedded Software Engineer.

-🌱 I’m currently learning Embedded System
+🌱  I'm currently learning Embedded System, Test-Driven Development, Model-Based SW Testing.

-✔ You can send me an e-mail at vdenizcayir64@gmail.com .
+📫  You can send me an e-mail at vdenizcayir64@gmail.com.

+⚡  These days, I am working on software projects in the automotive industry.